 - West Campus Garage

-- Select your carpool’s “captain” who will complete the online application for your group and be the primary point of contact for Parking & Transportation Services.
-They will also have all the garage validation tickets sent to their campus box and will be responsible for distributing them to the other carpool member(s).
-When you get your permit, you can request validations to be sent to a different person or to pick them up at North Campus.
+- This individual will complete the online application on behalf of your carpool and be the primary point of contact for Parking & Transportation Services.
+The validation tickets will be sent to the captain’s campus box and will be responsible for distributing them to other carpool member(s).

 - Employee ID number (6-digit # found by logging into HRMS and clicking Main Menu – Employee Self Service – Payroll and Compensation – View Paycheck).